 Food for Thought: Mindful Eating

 Mindful eating is the practice of deliberately paying attention, non-judgmentally, to the food you eat.
 In our busy lives, we often do not pay attention to our eating.
 We eat on the run, in cars, in front of computers or TV’s and while working at our desks.
+It’s not just for adults, either.
+By helping your children be mindful of what and how they are eating, you can help them build a healthy relationship with the food they consume.

 We eat quickly, sometimes barely tasting the food.
 We grab food when we have time or because it is there, not considering whether or not we are really hungry.
 All of this distracted eating can lead to overeating since we are out of touch with the type and amount of food we really need to be healthy.